tyouhyou/cxxlog/README.md

 ```

 **NOTE:**
 - While creating / openning log file is thread safe, outputting message is NOT thread safe.
-If performance does matter, comment out the following line in the hpp file.
+If performance does matter, and even lock on file creating / openning is not desired, comment out the following line in the hpp file.
 `#define __LOG_LOCK_GET__`
-It will also omit locking when create / open log file.
 - There have four log levels (debug, info, warn, error).
 However, you cannot control which level(s) can be output and which ones should not during compile.
-Anyway, you may use clog.h to control which level can be output, or just define other macros to mask the exist ones.
+Anyway, you may use clog.h to achieve it, or just define other macros to mask the exist ones.

 ******
 ## clog.h